Shabb03/Votegrity/docs/proposal/proposal.md

 ### Background

-> Came to this idea when looking at innovative ways of implementing the emerging technology of blockchain in a way that general consumers can avail of without having a technical background and understanding of the process behind using blockchain.
+> We came to this idea when looking at innovative ways of implementing the emerging technology of blockchain in a way that general consumers can avail of without having a technical background and understanding of the process behind using blockchain.
 > I believe that the use of blockchain for a voting system is the next step forward in how technology can be implemented to modernise the way we vote

 ### Achievements